-9. Teacher absence
+9. Staff absence

-In the case of teacher absence, the Director of Studies (or the Centre Manager if he/she is a qualified English language teacher) will substitute for the absent teacher.
+In the case of teacher absence, the Director of Studies (or the Centre Manager) will substitute for the absent teacher.
+Staff are informed during induction that they must contact the Director of Studies as early as possible prior to any expected absences so alternative arrangements can be made.

-Teachers are informed during induction that they must contact the Director of Studies as early as possible prior to any expected absences so alternative arrangements can be made.
-The Director of Studies will contact any teachers not in the school at least 15 minutes before class begins.
-If there is no contact with the teacher and they have still not arrived by the time class begins, the Centre Manager will substitute for the absent teacher, while the Director of Studies attempts to contact the teacher.
+The Director of Studies will contact any teachers not in the classroom building at least 15 minutes before class begins.
+If there is no contact with the teacher and they have still not arrived by the time class begins, the Director of Studies will substitute for the absent teacher, while the Centre Manager attempts to contact the teacher.